g-wallis/font-tutorials/font-names.md

 18. If I want all 16 font styles to be grouped or nested within the same font family in Windows and Adobe software, then each file needs to include identification that associates them to their font family.
 a) These changes can be made using Fontforge.

-The next section of this tutorial will go through the steps, to change the 'Font name' and identification, so that all font styles are visable and grouped into font families.
+The next section of this tutorial will go through the steps, to change the 'Font name' and identification, so that all font styles are visible and grouped into font families.

 ---